 Rookie Mistake 1: “We will just stay off-grid in a cheap or free state park/national forest camping area.”

 Let me first clarify what I mean by “mistake” here.
 I don’t regret the experience of traveling across the country and staying exclusively in off-grid destinations.
-It provided stunning scenery right our door, unparalleled peace and quiet, incredible photo opportunities and an ever-changing backyard to play in.
+It provided stunning scenery right outside our door, unparalleled peace and quiet, incredible photo opportunities and an ever-changing backyard to play in.

 But after a few weeks, we evaluated what this method of travel was costing us.